-Even though Black Friday is definitely one of the busiest days of the year, many business owners are still struggling to come up with their strategy for it.
+Even though Black Friday and Cyber Monday are definitely one of the busiest days of the year, many business owners are still struggling to come up with their strategy for it.
 Don’t make the same mistake – take advantage of the powerful source of knowledge that’s in front of you – your accountants and bookkeepers.

 #1 Plan ahead

-Whenever you start planning anything, you should first take a closer look at the latest trends and previous financial statements.
+Whenever you start planning anything, you should first take a closer look at the latest trends and previous financial statements for your business.
 Compare the results from October and November, both prior and current – this way, it will be easier for you to make predictions about the inventory levels, prices, and employee schedules, just to name a few.

 Don’t forget to ask your accountants and bookkeepers for their opinion on that matter.
 Financial statements contain a lot of relevant information, including how your business did during a specific time frame – and accounting professionals can read those documents like no one else.

-Actually, asking for advice can take a lot of stress off of your shoulders..
-Especially since reviewing your financial statements with accounting experts can not only make it easier for you to determine how much inventory and employees are needed to meet the estimated demands.
+Actually asking for advice can take a lot of stress off of your shoulders and give you direction into how to prepare your business to maximize the opportunities that lie ahead.
+Reviewing your finances with accounting experts can make it easier for you to determine how much inventory and potentially extra team members are needed to meet the estimated demands.
 Your accountants and bookkeepers can also help you decide which promotions make the most sense for your business, and what’s the best schedule for your store during Black Friday.

-For example, if you already have a POS system in place (as you probably should by now), integrating it with your accounting software can definitely help you access relevant data and take your business decisions from there.
+For example, if you already have an e-commerce or POS system in place (as you probably should by now), integrating it with your accounting software can definitely help you access relevant data and take your business decisions from there.

 #3 Make sure your team is on board